• Molly's Tubs Hot Springs is a secluded oasis on the bank of the South Fork Salmon River

 Molly's Tubs - Geothermal Water & Soaking

-Hot mineral water emerges from the source at 140°F, flowing into the soaking tubs.
+Hot mineral water emerges from the source at about 140°F (60°C) and flows into the soaking tubs.
 A metal soaking tub receives water directly from the source.
-Since the water is extremely hot, be sure to check the temperature before dipping in, and if needed, add cold water from the river.
+Because the water is extremely hot, always check the temperature before entering.
+Cold river water can be added if needed.

-In the past, Molly had a row of tubs for soaking, but the Forest Service removed many of them.
-However, at the time of our visit, there were still two soaking tubs available.
+In the past, Molly’s Tubs had several soaking tubs, but many were removed by the Forest Service.
+At the time of our visit, two soaking tubs were still available.

 Beyond Hot Springs: Other Adventures